paugier/mercurial-jupyterbook/book/working-together/merge.md

 We should now have two copies of `hello.c` with different contents.
-The histories of the two repositories have also diverged, as illustrated in {ref}`fig:tour-merge:sep-repos <fig:tour-merge:sep-repos>`.
+The histories of the two repositories have also diverged, as illustrated in {numref}`fig-merge-sep-repos`.
 Here is a copy of our file from one repository.

 ```{code-cell}
 cat hello.py